Value of ZIMBOCASH

 The first cryptocurrency that develops an actual fast and scalable decentalised network between people in a geographic location will receive a lot of international attention – it is the next step in cryptocurrency payments.
 The power of that network will be in how many people are using the system.

 This is ZIMBOCASH – a cryptocurrency that will be fixed in supply once the blockchain launches.
 It is only available to Zimbabweans who register.
 It is free to join.
-When you register you will each receive 100 000 ZIMBOCASH.
+When you register you will each be allocated ZIMBOCASH.
 We’ll put ZIMBOCASH on an exchange so you can trade it and convert it easily into other cryptocurrencies.

 Questions about the value of ZIMBOCASH